SergeyFromHell/hgrid/README.md

 ```
 The first one is 'width'.
 It is the smallest grid cell's size.
 It should be chosen as small as possible, but slightly greater than the size of most of extents you insert into the grid.
 If 90% of your extents sizes are below 10, but some has greater size, you can try 10 as 'width'.
+If you use point-like extents ([x,y,x,y]), choose 'width' as big as possible but so that the probability of two extents are closer than 'width' is small enough.
+In any case, you should try different values and benchmark to find the optimal value.
 Size of the extent [x0,y0,x1,y1] is Max(x1-x0,y1-y1).
 Default value for parameter 'width' is 1.